KirillKryukov/naf/Compress.md

 **--name NAME** - Use NAME as prefix for temporary files.
 It omitted, generates a random prefix.

 **--title TITLE** - Store TITLE as dataset title in the output NAF file.

-**-#** - Use compression level #.
-This corresponds to zstd compression level.
-The default is 1.
-Higher levels provide better compression, but are slower.
-Maximum level is 22, however take care as levels above 19 are slow and use significant amount of RAM.

-**--level #** - Use compression level #.
-Same with `-#`, but also supports even faster negative levels, down to -131072.

 **--fasta** - Proceed only if input is in FASTA format.